rischpierre/ayon-shotgrid/services/whiteboard/whiteboard/README.md

 *cleanup*
 - [ ] update the 0.0.0-prod addon version so I can deploy the whiteboard on the prod version
 - [ ] add the ip into the dns, ask it

+# Todos from vicky
+- [ ] add 3rd and 4th Week
+- [ ] add a toggle for on hold and omitted shots
+- [ ] shots and assets on the same tab (make the boards a different color)
+- [ ] add flow groups (only the ones with the thumbnail field available)
+  - [ ] Yellow sphere with the letter “Y” in black in the middle = Yannix Profile
+  - [ ] Dark blue sphere with the letter “W” = White Effects Profile
+  - [ ] Red sphere with the letter “W” = White Effects Profile